taetscher/ICARUS/README.md

 So, the bottom line is: ICARUSv2 still kind of sucks.
 The challenges that remain with implementing a decent version of ICARUS are as follows:

-- It would be nice if one could use state-of-the-art algorithms (this for me basically means I need to upgrade my hardware)
+- It would be nice if one could use state-of-the-art neural nets (this for me basically means I need to upgrade my hardware)
 - One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as a computer.
 This means that even if most parts containing ASR are labeled to some degree, mAP scores would still be rather low.
+Alleviating this would likely mean finding a way to label amorphous shapes for training.
 - I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.
 Further improvements could surely be achieved if I could work on it full-time
  (My training dataset included 5000 images.
 I had to lable all of my training images myself, which put a constraint on how many I could do).

 - I started this project as a complete novice in both the field of programming as well as image classification and machine learning.

-\
 Enough with the excuses, though.
 Let's also highlight a few of the more benefitial insights this project could provide.
 There are a number of interesting points that are touched on with the implementation of ICARUS.